gvwilson/sensibleadventures/litany.md

 the gray winter drizzle didn't bother him.
 Even the headlines playing in the streetcar's windows couldn't burst his mood.

-But the trio of black SUVs on the street outside the house could.
+But the trio of black SUVs on the street outside the house did.
 His phone bleebled as he approached to warn him that he was entering an active law enforcement zone and could be subject to fines, imprisonment, or both if he didn't–